isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         }
     }

-Use of the other casts casts can violate type safety and cause the program to access a variable that is actually of type `X` to be accessed as if it were of an unrelated type `Z`:
+Use of the other casts can violate type safety and cause the program to access a variable that is actually of type `X` to be accessed as if it were of an unrelated type `Z`:

     void user2(B* pb)   // bad
     {